COSC-499-Group-C/FoodSaviour/documents/team/group-evaluation.md

  1.
  2.
 #### Comments:
- 1. Visuals were great and the presentation was easy to read.
+ 1. Visuals were great and the presentation was easy to read 2.

- 2.
+## Rosen
+### Questions:
+ 1. For the non function requirements, what do you mean by "quick"?
+Could you define how "quick" should be?
+### Comments:
+ 1. Reduce the introduction paragraph to multiple bullet points so that it is easier to follow
+ 2. Can increase the image size of the DFD level 1